We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-- Best no-pull dog harness: 2 Hounds Design Freedom No Pull Nylon Dog Harness & Leash
+- Best no-pull: 2 Hounds Design Freedom No Pull Nylon Dog Harness & Leash

-- Best large-dog harness: Ruffwear Front Range Dog Harness
+- Best for large dogs: Ruffwear Front Range Dog Harness

-- Best small-dog harness: Puppia Soft Dog Harness
+- Best for small dogs: Puppia Soft Dog Harness

 - Best dog pack: Mountainsmith K-9 Dog Pack

-Features to consider when selecting the best dog harness
+Features to consider when selecting the best dog harnesses

 There’s more to the best dog harness than a latch and a catch, so keep these major differences in mind while shopping for your pup.
 A dog harness is a vest designed to secure your dog with maximum comfort, usually with a triangle of fabric that hugs their torso and fastens in the back.
 A strap harness is a more lightweight option that features thinner bands of material.
 Whether you opt for a vest or strap design, you will have to choose between a front-clip, back-clip, or dual-clip system.
 If you’re working with a stubborn dog that loves to tug, a front-clip harness can help keep your pet under control.
 Dogs that are already professional heelers might not require a front-clip and will do just fine with a back-clip design.